timpaul/form-extractor-prototype/README.md

 That allows you to specify a JSON schema that you'd like it's response to conform to.

-The results are saved as files in subfolders in `app/views/results`.
+The results are saved as JSON files in `app/data/`.

-Those files are then loaded by `scripts.js` into iframes in `app/views/index.html`.
+Those files are used to generate the pages that are loaded into iframes in `app/views/index.html`.